Uniqueness of conservative solutions to a one-dimensional general quasilinear wave equation through variational principle: Introduction

 Because of strong nonlinearity, the solution for the initial value problem of \eqref{vwe} generically forms finite time cusp singularity \cite{BC,BHY,GHZ}.
 Hence, in general, we have to consider weak solutions, such as the energy conservative ($H^1$) solution considered in this paper.
 The low regularity makes the study on the global well-posedness very difficult.

 Currently, the global well-posedness of conservative solution for \eqref{vwe} has been fairly well understood after a sequence of papers.
 The global existence of H\"older continuous energy conservative solution was established by Bressan and Zheng in \cite{BZ}.
+Later this result was extended to more general initial data in \cite{HR}, the case with damping in \cite{CZ12} and the variational wave system \eqref{ofdelta} with ${\bf n}\in{\mathbb S}^2$ in \cite{CZZ12,ZZ10,ZZ11}.
+Also see the existence of dissipative solution with monotonic wave speed $c(\cdot)$ in \cite{BH,ZZ03}.

 To select a unique solution after singularity formation, one needs to add an additional admissible condition, such as the energy conservative condition.
 In \cite{BCZ}, uniqueness of energy conservative solution has been established by Bressan, Chen and Zhang.
 Furthermore, Bressan and Chen in \cite{BC} proved a generic regularity result, which serves as a key part in the study of Lipschitz continuous dependence later in \cite{BC2015} by Bressan and Chen, where the solution flow was proved to be Lipschitz continuous on a new Finsler type optimal transport metric.
 In fact, the solution flow fails to be Lipschitz continuous under existing metrics, such as Sobolev metrics or Wasserstein metrics.
-Later, these results have been extended to \eqref{ofdelta} in \cite{CCD,CZZ,ZZ10,ZZ11}.
-Also see other existence results for \eqref{vwe} in \cite{BH,GHR,ZZ03}, such as the existence of dissipative solution with monotonic wave speed $c(\cdot)$ in \cite{BH,ZZ03}.
+Later, the uniqueness result has been extended to systems \eqref{ofdelta} in \cite{CCD}.

 0.3cm In this paper, we are interested in a more general model of variational wave equation: \eqref{field} with $n=1$ and $d=1$.
 Then the Euler-Lagrange equation \eqref{EulerL} reads that

 Moreover, we assume the coefficients in \eqref{EL} satisfy